linroger/FinanceCompendium/II. Economics/International/International Economics.md

 # Appendix to Chapter 16 607

-# Chapter 17 Balance of Payments I: the Gains from Financial Globalization 609
+## Chapter 17 Balance of Payments I: The Gains from Financial Globalization 609

-# 1 the Limits on How Much a Country Can Borrow: the Long-run Budget Constraint 611
+##### 1 The Limits on How Much a Country Can Borrow: The Long-Run Budget Constraint 611

 How The Long-Run Budget Constraint Is Determined 612